-Solomon Greene is a senior fellow in the Research to Action Lab and the Metropolitan Housing and Communities Policy Center at the Urban Institute.
-His research focuses on how land-use and housing policy can improve access to opportunity for vulnerable groups and how data and technology can support more inclusive urban development.
+Solomon Greene is a senior fellow in the Research to Action Lab and the Metropolitan Housing and Communities Policy Center.
+His research focuses on fair and affordable housing, how land-use laws and housing policy can improve access to opportunity, and how data and technology can support inclusive urban development.

-Before joining Urban, Greene was a senior adviser at the US Department of Housing and Urban Development (HUD), where he helped develop a new federal regulation to reduce residential segregation and promote regional housing opportunities.
-He was also HUD’s principal adviser on the United Nations process for setting global sustainable development goals.
-Before that, Greene was a senior program officer at the Open Society Foundations, where he managed the foundation's grants and programs on affordable housing, community development, and fair access to credit.
-He also launched and led the Neighborhood Stabilization Initiative, the nation's first and largest philanthropic initiative to address the impacts of the foreclosure crisis on low-income communities.
+Before joining Urban, Greene was a senior adviser at the US Department of Housing and Urban Development (HUD), where he helped develop federal policies to reduce segregation and expand neighborhood choice.
+He was also HUD’s principal adviser on the United Nations’ Sustainable Development Goals.
+Previously, Greene was a senior program officer at the Open Society Foundations, where he managed grants and programs on affordable housing, community development, and fair access to credit.
+He launched and led the Neighborhood Stabilization Initiative, the first and largest philanthropic initiative to address the impacts of the foreclosure crisis on low-income communities.

-Greene has been a law fellow at NYU Furman Center, an adjunct professor at NYU Wagner, a law clerk for the Honorable Dorothy W. Nelson on the US Court of Appeals for the Ninth Circuit, and a litigation associate at Munger, Tolles & Olson.
-Greene serves on the board of the National Housing Law Project and has served on the board of the Neighborhood Funders Group.
+Greene was an adjunct professor at NYU Wagner, a law fellow at NYU Furman, a litigation associate at Munger, Tolles & Olson, and a law clerk on the US Court of Appeals for the Ninth Circuit.
+Greene serves on the board of directors for the National Housing Law Project, the American Bar Association COVID-19 Task Force Committee on Evictions, and the advisory board for Up for Growth.
+He also served on the board of the Neighborhood Funders Group.

 Greene received his BA from Stanford University, his MCP from the University of California, Berkeley, and his JD from Yale Law School.